mrp-yt/GCP_PiHole/README.md

   ```
   This will install wget, pull google-hole.sh script and run it.
 Script will install docker and setup pihole container with port `80` opened.
 Will install TailScale and run it.\
   TailScale will give you url to activate connection with your TailScale account
+* After connection to TailScale has been acitivated you can conenct to PiHole dashboard using `http://Tailscale_assigned_ip:80`